AdaCore/gnatstudio/docs/users_guide/main_window.rst

 operations currently running in the background, such as builds, searches or VCS commands.

-For each task, the :guilabel:`Task Manager` displays the status of the task and its current progress.
-You can suspect the execution of a task by clicking on the small :guilabel:`pause` button next to the task.
-Oor you can kill a task by clicking on the :guilabel:`interrupt` button.
+For each task, the :guilabel:`Task Manager` displays its status and current progress.
+Suspend the execution of a task by clicking the small :guilabel:`pause` button next to the task.
+Or kill a task by clicking the :guilabel:`interrupt` button.

 .. index:: menu; tools --> views --> tasks